carlyrichmond/rum-record-store/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+## Credits

+Thanks to the individuals whose content has been used in the making of this app.

+## Image Credits

+Record Hero on Home Page: [Erik Mclean via Unsplash](https://unsplash.com/photos/9y1cTVKe1IY)